grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 I wrote this post because when I was first writing my raycasted game I couldn't find any resources that explained how the algorithm worked in sane code and plain language.

 I hope this was interesting and useful for you!
-Ray casting in FPS games was always a mystery to me before I looked into them, I hope you'll agree that the algorthm behind it is surprisingly elegant.
+Ray casting in FPS games was always a mystery to me before I looked into them, I hope you'll agree that the algorithm behind it is surprisingly elegant.

 [^1]: In this post I call specific the ray casting algorithm used in games like Wolfenstein 3D "ray casting" for the sake of brevity.
-This is slightly innacurrate as ray casting has a more general meaning in the field of graphics.
+This is slightly inaccurate as ray casting has a more general meaning in the field of graphics.
 See the [Wikipedia Article](https://en.wikipedia.org/wiki/Ray_casting).
 [^2]: To say "extending the ray" is a bit of a misnomer. "vector" is more accurate in this situation but "ray" sounds better and is in the name "ray casting" so I use it in its place.